Caleb Williams looks the part of future NFL franchise QB

 Though the competition has been less than stellar, Williams' 73.5 percent completion rate and 9-0 touchdown-to-interception ratio suggest his game is on another level after posting a 66.6 percent completion rate and a 42-5 touchdown-to-interception ratio in 2022.
 With Williams averaging 12.2 yards per pass attempt (up from 9.1 in 2021 and 2022), the USC standout's robust numbers suggest that he has retained his aggressiveness while becoming a more efficient playmaker from the pocket.

-Studying the tape from his impressive outings against San Jose State and Nevada so far this season, Williams makes the game look easy as a pass-first point guard-like distributor.
+Studying the tape from his impressive outings against San Jose State and Nevada so far this season, Williams makes the game look easy.
 He picked apart the Spartans defense an assortment of quick-rhythm throws at short and intermediate range.
 Williams' pinpoint accuracy within the pocket and on the move enabled the Trojans to utilize the quick game and RPOs to exploit the soft defensive looks featured by the Spartans.

 [Caleb Williams' father says QB could return to USC without 'good situation' in NFL Draft]